A simple program to sort the joyo kanji into smaller groups and display information for individual characters

 This section is a very brief introduction to kanji and its main subset, the jōyō kanji.
 Also included are a few words about the native Japanese scripts, hiragana and katakana, together referred to as kana.

 This is a complete list of the jōyō kanji on one page.
-Each character is a link to the kanji data page, which displays that character's reading(s), meaning(s), stroke count, and other data.
+Each character links to the kanji data page, which displays that character's reading(s), meaning(s), stroke count, and more.